AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/understand-project-overview-area.md

 product-area: projects
 navigation-topic: manage-projects
 title: Manage information in the project Overview area
-description: (NOTE: some information in here is duplicated in Edit projects.
-If you need to update one of the fields in this area, do it in both places.)
+description: "(NOTE: some information in here is duplicated in Edit projects.
+If you need to update one of the fields in this area, do it in both places.)"
 ---

 # Manage information in the project Overview area